 Figure 1.
 Examples images (Figures 1B-1D) are average projections of the recorded channel.
 IEG expression was normalized as described above (Figures 1E-1G).
 Correlation coefficients (Figures 1E-1G) were calculated based on the neuronal population vectors of average activity and IEG expression per measurement timepoint, for each mouse.
 For the statistical comparison of the correlation coefficients of IEG expression levels with neural activity between the three different groups (4 mice per group), data were bootstrapped 5 times with random replacement and then a t-test was performed on the bootstrapped data.

 Figure 2.
 To compare changes in neural activity and IEG expression levels between conditions we averaged data from the last two recording sessions of the previous condition and the first two recording sessions of the following condition (Figures 2B and 2C).
-Linear trend analysis (Figure 2B) was performed using the MATLAB regress function.
-To quantify the significance of the linear trend we report the R2 statistic and p-value of the F statistic. linear fits were performed for each mouse individually using the MATLAB polyfit and polyval functions.
+Linear trend analysis (Figure 2B) was performed using the MATLAB regress function treating the average activity per timepoint for each mouse as an independent observation.
+To quantify the significance of the linear trend we report the R2 statistic and p-value of the F statistic.
+The linear fit shown (Figure 2B), is the average over the linear fits performed to the data of each mouse individually using the MATLAB polyfit and polyval functions.
 Rank order correlation coefficients (Figures 2D-2F) were determined based on the population vectors of average IEG expression per measurement timepoint and mouse, and then averaged.

 Figure 3.
 For plots of event-triggered activity changes DF/F traces were baseline-subtracted by the average DF/F in a window −500 ms to −100 ms preceding the event onset.
 Z-scores were obtained on a population vector with average stimulus onset values calculated over a response window of 1.5 s.
 High IEGs neurons were selected as the top 10% of IEG expressing neurons based on average expression level on the first day of condition 3.